-Similar to the forward and backward movements, a basic knowledge of this skill will be understood as you progress through the neutral sit flying position.
-Now, learning to control your upper and lower body to create balanced turns, starting and stopping on specific headings and understanding how to control your extremities to generate the necessary power to rotate will be learned at this point.
+Similar to the forward and backward movements, a basic knowledge of this skill will be understood as you progress through the neutral Sit Flying position.
+You will learn to control your upper and lower body to create balanced turns, starting and stopping on specific headings, and understanding how to control your extremities to generate the necessary power to rotate.

-These moves, along with all of the back-flying maneuvers and belly-to-back transitions, will greatly improve your sit-flying generally.
+These moves, along with all of the back-flying maneuvers and belly-to-back transitions, will greatly improve your Sit-Fying generally.

 The main objective for this skill is to be able to safely and successfully control both left and right turns while maintaining a sit-flying orientation.
 You will begin by learning 90º turns and understanding how to start and stop the turns with control before advancing to 360º turns.
 Once you can demonstrate turning and remaining in control throughout, you will then learn up and down moves.